BlueStamp-Engineering-2022/Oviya_BSE_Project/index.md

 # First Milestone

 My first milestone was getting the small box to fully function with the lock component.
 I started off by wiring everything into the arduino and the nfc sensor, which went smoothly.
 Then, I attempted to upload the premade code onto my arduino, which I had a lot of trouble with.
-Once I got the IDE to detect my arduino, I changed the code to detect the card and the blue tag, which made the servo turn, unlatching from its locked position
+Once I got the IDE software to detect my arduino, I changed the code to detect the card and the blue tag, which made the servo turn, unlatching from its locked position.
+I taped everything in temporary positions inside the lid of the box to make sure it could open and close.
+My plan now is to transfer everything into the bigger box, and find a way to keep the power bank inside the box, having it deliver power to the arduino and be charged at the same time.

 [![First Milestone](https://i3.ytimg.com/vi/IFp1ID-JiJs/maxresdefault.jpg)](https://youtu.be/IFp1ID-JiJs){:target="_blank" rel="noopener"}

 # Starter Project

-My starter project was the TV-B-Gone
+My starter project was the TV-B-Gone.

 [![Starter Project](http://i3.ytimg.com/vi/0r1jMHuBnds/hqdefault.jpg)](https://youtu.be/0r1jMHuBnds){:target="_blank" rel="noopener"}